TexasInstruments/edgeai-tensorlab/README.md

 * All models are trained from scratch.
 There is no need for imagenet pretraining because of strong augmentation.
 * YOLOX-Nano-ti-lite uses regular convolution instead of depth-wise convolution.

+Please follow the installation [instructions](./README_megvii.md) from here to get started.

-For more details, please refer to Megvii's [report on Arxiv](https://arxiv.org/abs/2107.08430).
+please refer to Megvii's [report on Arxiv](https://arxiv.org/abs/2107.08430).

 ### Official Models from Megvii.